ibombonato/coursera-getdata-project/README.md

 ```
 The __getTidyData__ function is the main function of this analysis.
 It will download the dataset from web,
 unzip it, process the data and return a data.frame whitin the tidy dataset asked in the project.
-The skipDownload parameter, witch is set to FALSE as default, should only be changed to TRUE, if you have any problemn wunning the function with the default parameters, or if you do not have an internet connection, but already have the dataset in your computer.
+The skipDownload parameter, witch is set to FALSE as default, should only be changed to TRUE, if you have any problemn when running the function with the default parameters, or if you do not have an internet connection, but already have the dataset and dplyr package installed in your computer.
 For this method work, you need to have the project dataset extrated in your working directory, inside a folder called "UCI HAR Dataset"
 This folder should have the files inside of it.
 __If the step above was done incorrectly, the script will not work!__